-Applied Theatre Consultants Ltd has to date run two intergenerational projects, both with the support of The Trusts Community Foundation.
+Applied Theatre Co Ltd has to date run two intergenerational projects, both with the support of The Trusts Community Foundation.
 Each project saw West Auckland extra-curricular drama students gather reminiscences from residents at the Waitakere Gardens Retirement Village, and use these stories as the basis for performances.

 The first ‘Capturing the Tales’ project ran in 2013, with opening night of the public performance week happening on 1 October – the International Day of the Older Person.
 Throughout the year, young people acted as researchers, gathering stories that unfolded in drama workshops with participation by young and old alike.
 ATCo facilitated and documented other regular workshops when the young people could not attend.
 The stories were devised into a moving performance, and friendships forged between the generations were profound.